stulp/inheritance_composition_polymorphism/README.md

     state3.undo(); // What is the result now: weird to undo player2's move on the 20 above!!
 ```

-The reason that we can call `setX` is because `MyStateUndo` inherits it from `MyState`.
+The reason that we can call `setX(int)` is because `MyStateUndo` inherits it from `MyState`.
 This is not good.
-A workaround could be to override `setX` in `MyStateUndo`, and make it throw an exception when it is called.
+A workaround could be to override `setX(int)` in `MyStateUndo`, and make it throw an exception when it is called.
 But that would only lead to run-time errors.
-We would rather catch illegal calls to `setX` during compile-time.
+We would rather catch illegal calls to `setX(int)` during compile-time.

 ## Composition